 3km Toboggan Run

-The 2017/18 season also sees the opening of a new 3km toboggan run from the summit of the Ariondaz gondola lift to Courchevel Moriond's (1650) snow front.
+A 3km toboggan runs from the summit of the Ariondaz gondola lift to Courchevel Moriond's (1650) snow front.
 This ultra-fun, illuminated night time descent guarantees a brilliant time for all, with a racing themed backdrop, 8 tunnels (400 metres of them!) and unusual obstacles.
 Open daily from 11am until ski area close and on Tuesday and Thursday evenings until 7:30pm.
 This is in addition to the free, floodlit 2.3 km toboggan run connecting Courchevel to Courchevel Village that is already in operation.

-Aquamotion is only a few minutes walk from our chalets in 1650.
+Aquamotion is only a bus ride away from our chalets.
 There are different areas to suit everyone, an indoor lagon, the 25m pool, the outside lagon or the counter-current pool.
 For adults there is the Aquarelax Area where you will find salt caves, saunas, a hammam, caldarium and even a jet stream pool!
 The Aquawellness Area, Spa & Balneo offers a variety of treatments for you to relax.
 For more details please go to www.aquamotion-courchevel.com

 Bowling and Ice Skating